Service • Agentic AI Development for E-commerce Brands

 • The workflow needs runtime judgment (not just predefined rules)

-• You can articulate “done” for the agent — measurable success criteria
+• You can articulate “done” for the agent — measurable success criteria like resolution rate

 • You're willing to start with a narrow use case before scaling